-The Registry shall provide interpretation, translation, editing and revision services in accordance with the provisions of the Statute, Rules, Regulations of the Court, and these Regulations.
-The Registry shall give priority to the judicial work of the Court when providing language services.
+- 1. The Registry shall provide interpretation, translation, editing and revision services in accordance with the provisions of the Statute, Rules, Regulations of the Court, and these Regulations.
+The registry shall give priority to the judicial work when providing language services. - 2.
+The Registry shall prioritise its translation services as follows: